ConorAspell/wordle/README.md

+# Wordle

-# An attempt to find a solution for all 5757 5 letter words in Wordle
+An attempt to find a solution for all 5757 5 letter words in Wordle